 Round 6: Support

 The support you receive depends on the marketplace builder you are working with.
-In general however, web builders have thousands of users eager to create a website.
-This means that there are good public forums and discussions on portals like Quora and Stackoverflow, where you can get help from your peers.
-Many online web builders also invest in frequently-updated FAQs and tutorial videos which can be very helpful.
+Popular website builders have thousands of users, many of whom are active on community forums and discussion threads on portals like Quora and Stackoverflow.
+There are also builder-specific knowledge bases, FAQs and tutorial videos which can be very helpful.

-Should your problem be a bit more tricky or specific, you will need to log a ticket with the website builder software support team or send them an email.
+Should your issue be a bit more complex or specific, you will need to log a ticket with the website builder support team or send them an email.
 As one of thousands of users, your issue might not be dealt with quickly or effectively.

 As with online marketplace web builders, the support you receive depends on the tech partner you are working with.
 That being said, you can expect plenty of face-time with your software development agency, regular updates on the project, and personalised responses to your queries.